pr0me/nullcon-berlin22-magic-dragon/README.md

 One output is printed to the user, the other one is used for comparison, so we can deduce that the object is the core of our challenge-response system.
 Having a look at its implementations, i.e., associated functions, we can see lots of maths and arrays and randomness going on.
 I won't go too much into the details but there is one primary aspect that should become apparent at some point:
-No matter how much noise we add and how much we shift and permute the arrays, we do nothing which would end up losing us linearity.
+We have some sort of linear additive model.
-All operations, while in sum complex, are invertible.
+We start out with random weights, which do not change after the initialization, yes, we add a little randomness and lose some linearity by multiplying (actually, XORing).
-In conjunction with the fact that we have a system that provides us with endless challenges AND corresponding responses, this screams: _LINEAR REGRESSION_.
+But this is nothing some good ol' Machine Learning shouldn't be able to handle.
-Although this exact part might be hard to find out, I can tell you that, in fact, you have a simulated PUF in front of you: a system which emulates a [Physically Unclonable Function](https://en.wikipedia.org/wiki/Physical_unclonable_function).
+Although this exact part might be hard to find out, I can tell you that, in fact, you have a simulated PUF in front of you: a system that emulates a [Physically Unclonable Function](https://en.wikipedia.org/wiki/Physical_unclonable_function).
 To be precise, the instance used here is a 4-XOR Arbiter PUF.
 The implementation is a partial Rust-port port of [pypuf](https://github.com/nils-wisiol/pypuf/), a very nice python library that not only implements a multitude of PUFs but also various attacks against such.
-We use the lib to perform the attack against this challenge (cf. `exploit.py`).
+We use the lib to perform the attack against this challenge (cf. [`exploit.py`](exploit.py)).
 Playing around with different regressions and training corpus sizes should allow you to model the 'PUF' running at the core of _Magic Dragon_.
-Please note, that the random noise is indeed random, so you have to observe, train and trick the thing in one go, resetting the connection will restart the binary at the other end and you will end up with a slightly differently behaving PUF.
+Note, that the random weights are indeed random, so you have to observe, train and trick the thing in one go, resetting the connection will restart the binary at the other end and you will end up with a slightly differently behaving PUF.
 In the best case, we understand that we observe a PUF and find all its hyperparameters:
 * 64 bits
 * 4 lanes
 * threshold transformation
 * xor combination

-Using pypuf's logistical regression attack with these parameters, we can achieve roughly 100% accuracy after observing and training on 21000 challenges (~40 sec).
+Using pypuf, we can perform [logistic regression](https://en.wikipedia.org/wiki/Logistic_regression) with these parameters, achieving roughly 100% accuracy after observing and training on 21000 challenges (~40 sec).
 But it should also be possible with less knowledge and more data.
 NO, bruteforce is not an option to guess 64 correct values, you will need 9,223,372,036,854,775,808 tries in the average case.